microsoft/HoloLensNavigationForRobots/Setup/CONFIGURATION.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # HoloLens Mounting and Pepper Configuration Instructions
-After installation, the following steps are required to configure the system components in order to connect and function with each other.
+After software installation, the following steps are required to configure the system components in order to connect and function with each other.

 ## Mount HoloLens on Pepper
 The HoloLens device can be conveniently secured to the Pepper robot's head using adhesive velcro strips.